 As a student of security businesses, I have a completely different take on EventBot.
 To me, it looks a lot like a venture-funded business.
 Now, I don’t think any legitimate VC actually funded the creators of EventBot.
 But someone did.
 And while it’s totally interesting to learn how EventBot works, where and how it hides, what methods it uses to protect itself, how it gains new permissions, etc., what’s more interesting is watching how it evolves.
 Its developer clearly has a plan.
 If you study the evolution, you can see it.
 They are using a stepped and directional pattern to lay a beachhead for continuous and escalating exploits.
 For example, SMS interception wasn’t the first priority.
 Unprotected data was easier, so they started with that.
 And, the developers waited several versions before trying to obfuscate (hide) their malware.
 This is lean startup methodology at its best and 100% rational.
 The MVP has to be fast, not perfect.
 In a startup business, speed is key.

-We can already see that the creators of EventBot had financial gain and scale in mind.
+We can see that the creators of EventBot had financial gain and scale in mind.
 The first versions included 200 mobile banking, payment and cryptocurrency apps as its targets.
 There’s no magic here.
 Stolen credentials for mobile banking, payment, wallet and cryptocurrency services will likely fetch a pretty penny on the Dark Web.
 If EventBot did only that (sell stolen credentials on the Dark Web), I suspect their investors would be very happy.
-We already know that EventBot can update its target list remotely.
+We also know that EventBot can update its target list remotely.
 So, the early list of 200 can easily be expanded to create an evergreen business, each time adding 200, 2000 or whatever number of mobile apps to the list.
 Looking at the list itself, it’s also clear that the builders of EventBot focused their attention on mobile banking and other fintech apps in geographies hardest hit by COVID-19.
 Of course, we see what I would call “tests” of the malicious program in other geographies too.
 Like a startup, the builders are “growth hacking,” and validating “product-market fit” in each geography.

 Over time, I can envision “new versions” of EventBot that target different market segments and “white label” versions that can be sold to different criminal organizations, perhaps in different geographies.
 Each of these new versions will no doubt build on the lessons of the others or, and this is the really scary part, the developers will open-source their creation.
 Just as depicted in the graph above, they’ll unleash their tool to the world.
 Would-be hackers from everywhere will improve on it and take it in new directions constantly.